100 mile and 100k Route (25 mile Fun ride at bottom)

 Soon you’ll make a left at the base of The Wall.
 From there, you’ll follow Calaveras Road as it winds its way around Calaveras Reservoir.
 In addition to sweeping views of the lake and dam, there is plentiful wildlife.
 You may see bald eagles, red tailed hawks and golden eagles roaming the skies.
 The reservoir was the largest earth filled dam in the world when it was constructed in 1925 as a water supply for the San Francisco.
 The dam was recently replaced for seismic safety.
 The Calaveras Fault is nearby.
 It was a major undertaking.
 It’s worth a picture or two.

 There’s one more sight before turning into Sunol.
 At the stop sign, look to the left and see the Sunol Water Temple.
 This 1910 temple, at a mixing point of three water sources, and its twin temple at Crystal Springs Reservoir are the symbol of the Hetch Hetchy Water system, which was built by the City of San Francisco.
 The temple is modeled after the ancient Temple of Vesta in Tivoli, Italy (Tivoli is where many of the waters that feed Rome converged in the foothills of the Apennines).
 Unfortunately, the grounds and Temple are only open weekdays 9 to 3.
-The stop sign is Scott Corner and a favorite for cyclists, but go another ¼ mile to a right turn into Sunol School.
+The stop sign (soon to be stop light) is Scott Corner and a favorite for cyclists, but go another ¼ mile to a right turn into Sunol School.

 Niles Canyon Railway, which traces its history back to the first transcontinental railroad in 1866, runs vintage trains from Niles to Sunol and back on many Sundays – possibly on the day of the Primavera.